2020 Artist in Residence (AIR)

 3. Describe your experience with collaborations, community engagement, or social practice.
 What other arts organizations, non-profits, galleries, or schools have you been involved with?
 What will you bring to the Art Produce community?

-4. What is your preferred start date and your preferred length of residency at Art Produce?
-Please list month and year.
+4. What is your preferred start date between March and October as well as length of residency?
+Be sure your proposal specifies your need for the space and time you are requesting.
 (We will do our best to consider preferences but cannot guarantee them.)

 5. How did you hear about Art Produce Gallery/How did you learn about this residency opportunity?